 A performance review is often done annually or semi-annually at the minimum, but some organizations do them more often.

-There are some common and modern appraisal strategies that many organizations gravitate towards, including:
+There are some common and modern appraisal methods that many organizations gravitate towards, including:

 In a self-evaluation assessment, employees first conduct their performance assessment on their own against a set list of criteria.